ascenDeveloper/K-NearestNeighbor/README.md

 Note that tensorflow doesn't support Windows.
 You should be careful in the installation of tensorflow but it's possible use other version of the dependencies.
 I'm not sure of the state of some dependencies on Windows.

+All libraries works well on Linux and MacOs.

 ## Dataset

 The recommended dataset is Animal Image Dataset(DOG, CAT and PANDA) dataset from kaggle